kineticstoolkit/kineticstoolkit_doc/src/python_lists_slicing.md

 ## Slicing syntax

-The syntax for slicing is similar to indexing, the main difference being the column operator `:`.
+The syntax for slicing is similar to indexing, the main difference being the use of a column operator `:`.
 To extract one element from a list, say for example the 3rd element (at index 2), we would use:

 ```{code-cell}
 list_of_strings = [